This guide contains answers to the most frequently asked questions. It is intended mainly for teachers, but is also suitable for any group leader.

 For some exhibitions, we can accommodate small groups of blind or visually impaired children for a tactile exploration of the works, followed by a workshop.
-We ask you to reserve 4 weeks in advance.
+We ask that you reserve 4 weeks in advance.
 Our exhibition galleries and art workshops are all wheelchair-accessible.
-Kindly specify any special needs when making your reservation.
+Please specify any special needs when making your reservation.

 9. Is there a room available for the students at lunchtime?

-Groups reserving for the workshop/tour combo from 11 a.m. to 1:30 p.m. have the use of a lunchroom from 12 to 12:30 p.m.
-We can also accommodate groups booked in for 9:30 to 11:30 a.m., but the students must vacate the room by 12.
+Groups reserving for the Workshop/Tour Combo from 11 a.m. to 1:30 p.m. have the use of a lunchroom from 12 to 12:30 p.m.
+We can also accommodate groups booked for 9:30 to 11:30 a.m., but the students must vacate the room by 12.
 Please specify when reserving if you plan to stay at the museum for lunch.

 10. How many adults must accompany the group?